mjpernot/git-lib/README.md

 # Prerequisites:

-### List of Linux packages that need to be installed on the server:
+  * List of Linux packages that need to be installed on the server:
-  * git
+    - git
-  * python-pip
+    - python-pip

-  * Local class/library dependencies within the program structure
+  * Local class/library dependencies within the program structure:
     - lib/gen_libs